lingui/js-lingui/docs/ref/react.rst

 This is the main and most-used component for translation.
 It supports variables and components inside messages.
-Usage of this component depends on whether or not you're using jsLingui Babel plugins.
+Usage of this component depends on whether or not you're using LinguiJS Babel plugins.

 Each message is identified by **message ID**.
 ``babel-plugin-lingui-transform-react`` automatically generates message ID from